syahrizalfauzi/nvim-config/README.md

 **How to use**
 - Clone this repo to your nvim config directory (usually ~/.config/nvim)
 - Run :MasonInstallAll to install all of the required plugins
-- Run :TSInstall <language> to install nvim-tresitter language parsers
+- Run :TSInstall <language> to install nvim-tresitter syntax highlighting for that language
-  - `:TSInstall dockerfile go html css javascript json lua markdown php typescript yaml angular`
+  - `:TSInstall dockerfile go html css javascript json lua markdown php typescript yaml angular bash`
+  - `./install-lsp.bh` to install all the language servers
   - `:Copilot setup` to setup copilot

 **This repo is supposed to used as config by NvChad users!**